bzotec/facebookApp/README.md

 Backend: NodeJS

-Please follow these instructions to get the app work:
+Please follow these instructions to get the app works:

 1 - Create a mysql database with the name "faceapp"